Full-time: 4 years

 Professional recognition to open doors for you

-Ours is one of only a handful of Geography degrees in the country to be accredited by The Institution of Environmental Sciences (IES), lending real professional credibility to your qualification and giving you the edge in the global graduate job market.
+Our four year BSc (Hons) Geography with Foundation Year course is one of only a handful of Geography degrees in the country to be accredited by The Institution of Environmental Sciences (IES), lending real professional credibility to your qualification and giving you the edge in the global graduate job market.

 IES approval underlines how our course is mapped against the skills that employers are seeking.
 It also gives you an assurance that you will be studying high-quality modules focusing on the international challenges that face our society in the 21st century.
 In addition, you will have preferential access to internship and placement opportunities with the Institution.